 - Parking Lot Hazards

 Don't underestimate the complexity of your slip and fall accident.
 Even if your case seems straightforward, you could quickly find yourself embroiled in a legal battle with property owners or insurance companies that refuse to pay your slip and fall accident claim.
-That's why it's critical you contact the Law Offices of Scott M. Miller, P.A. as soon as possible.
+That's why it's critical you contact the Law Offices of Scott M. Miller, PLLC as soon as possible.
 We understand what you're going through.
 We'll take your case seriously.

 Attorney Miller trained and worked in Chicago before moving to the Greater Orlando area and starting his own practice.
 His work as a lawyer in major metropolitan cities has provided him with a wealth of experience.
-That's why so many injury victims in Florida rely on Attorney Miller to handle their slip and fall case.
+That's why so many injury victims in Longwood and Orlando, Florida rely on Attorney Miller to handle their slip and fall case.
 He has the knowledge and expertise to successfully handle serious injuries.